ngzhekai/obsidian-note-sync/T NS3131/Module Test Notes.md

 **Link encryption** encrypts all the data along a specific communication path, as in a satellite link, T3 line, or telephone circuit.
 Not only user information is encrypted, the header, trailers, address and routing data that are part of the packets are also encrypted.
 Link encryption provides protection against packet sniffers and eavesdropper.

-**End-to-end** encryption encrypts only data content.
+**End-to-end** encryption encrypts only the data content.
 The header, address, routing and trailer information are not encrypted.
 End-to-end encryption ensures that only the communicating users can read the messages.